 Marketing thought-leader Neil Patel defines the cost to acquiring a customer (CAC) as the cost of all of your sales and marketing expenses over a given period of time, divided by the number of customers acquired in that same period.

 If, for example, you spent €10,000 in a 30 day period on advertising and you acquired 500 new customers, each customer has cost you €20 to acquire.

 Now work out how much revenue these new customers have brought you, and look at your acquisition cost as a percentage of the average order value (AOV).

 In this example, if your AOV is €100, then you’re spending 20% of the sale value on customer acquisition.
+We define this as the percentage Cost Of Sale (COS).
 The lower this percentage, the more profitable your campaigns.